 London Councils has published data on parking enforcement and appeals in London for the 2019-20 financial year, ending on March 31st 2020.

-This year’s figures show that London boroughs and TfL issued 5,958,048 penalty charge notices (PCNs) to motorists who they believed had contravened parking and moving traffic regulations in 2018-19.
-This represents a 6% increase from the previous financial year.
+This year’s figures show that London boroughs and TfL issued 6,187,220 penalty charge notices (PCNs) to motorists who they believed had contravened parking, bus lane and moving traffic regulations in 2019-20.
+This represents a 3.85% increase from the previous financial year.

 If drivers believe they have received a PCN in error, they are encouraged to appeal to the enforcement authority that issued the ticket.
-If they are not satisfied with the outcome, they can appeal, for free, to an independent adjudicator via the capital’s independent appeals service, London Tribunals.
+If they are not satisfied with the outcome, they can submit a free appeal to an independent adjudicator via the relevant independent appeals service at London Tribunals.

-Between 2017-18 to 2018-19, the number of appeals in London received by London Tribunals for traffic related contraventions decreased by 2.64%.
-Appeals were pursued for 0.62% of all PCNs issued.
+Between 2018-19 and 2019-20, the number of appeals in London received by London Tribunals for traffic related contraventions decreased by 3.28%.
+Appeals were pursued for 0.59% of all PCNs issued.

 All income from PCNs is put towards paying for the provision of essential traffic and parking services.
 Any surplus is invested in other important transport projects, such as the Freedom Pass concessionary travel scheme for older and disabled Londoners.